Joker - Brian Azzarello and Lee Bermejo

 Gotham's Status Quo

 There is 'noir' twaddle in the tale, the hiccups of crime writing in which Gotham is apparently being victimized in an almost supernatural way by an inscrutable God.
 That is, for Azzarello, Gotham is a terrible place without any redemption possible.
 In fact it was probably built from the same disease that infects Joker.
-In this tale, Azzarello's Jonny Frost thinks this line of thought even further: Joker himself is a disease.
+Azzarello’s Jonny Frost takes this idea a step further, concluding that the Joker himself is not just a product of the city's disease but a manifestation of it—a walking, sentient contagion.

-Azzarello hasn't built up the oppressive claustrophobia of an urban noir, that feeling that the entire city (and maybe the whole universe) is in cahoots against the main characters.
-Instead, all of the random and malevance is centered around the actions of our famous crazed clown, the city a distant background for the activity.
+Azzarello hasn’t constructed the oppressive claustrophobia typical of urban noir—the sense that the entire city (and perhaps the whole universe) is conspiring against the main characters.
+Instead, the chaos and malevolence are entirely centered on the actions of the infamous crazed clown.
+The city itself remains a distant backdrop, merely a stage for the Joker’s twisted theatrics.

 Azzarello's other criminal characters are organized, grossly refined, completely dedicated to a status quo where corruption works hand in hand (and relatively peacefully) with the rest of the middle class around it.
-In the end, the Joker is a whirling tazmanian devil creating chaos and spilling blood, but just one unique fellow in a big city.
+In the end, the Joker is a whirling Tasmanian devil creating chaos and spilling blood while cutting though this compromised moral stasis.

 Lee Bermejo and Mick Gray Artwork, Patricia Mulvihill Colors